 Are you looking for a change from the usual farmyard friends?
 Want to see something a bit more exotic, fancy visiting a zoo or maybe to see some of Ireland’s finest birds?
-Here at Mykidstime we have compiled a list of some of our favourite days out to places to see animals, birds and beasts in Ireland.
+We have compiled a list of the Best Places To See Animals In Ireland For A ‘Roarsome’ Day Out:

 Johnstown Castle & The Irish Famine Museum, Wexford